adinaelisheva/slack-karmabot/README.md

 # ![karmabot icon](pics/karma-icon.png) Karmabot
-## An implementation of irc karmabot for slack
+## An implementation of irc karmabot for slack and discord

 ### Usage
 #### Basic usage